 You need a calm, happy, healthy body, because WE all need your calm, happy, healthy mind.

 Recently the modern yoga world suffered the sudden death of an important and well-loved teacher.
 I know she was hugely influential on my teachers, all of them… not just “my teacher”.
 Which means, on some level, she influenced me too.
 B.K.S.
 Iyengar, my very first teacher, personally taught one of my favorite teachers in Seattle, as well as the woman I would study with for my own certification.
 He influenced me as well.

 Back in the late 90’s, soon after I outgrew my living room practice with Mr. Iyengar, my real-life teachers would begin undoing the awful form I’d taught myself.
 In their teachings, they would be sharing with me their own journey on the way to becoming my teacher, who I would later echo in my own classes, sharing my own journeys.
 And so on.

-After the private session the other day, I sent a message to “my teacher”.
+After the private session the other day, I sent a message to an old teacher of mine.
 Just to say thanks for sharing her path with me, and I’m so glad and thankful for her influence on my life and teaching.
 Her response: “You can’t even believe how good this makes me feel that we get to share this together and with everyone who is open to it.
 This is what matters.”

 Yes, this really is what matters.
 This is our lineage.
 I am humbled by it, and I am grateful for it, whatever it is.